 Silicon Carbide MOSFET Discretes

 Infineon CoolSiC™ MOSFETs are built on a state-of-the-art trench semiconductor process optimized to allow for both the lowest losses in the application and the highest reliability in operation.
-The discrete CoolSiC™ MOSFET portfolio comes in 650 V, 1200 V and 1700 V voltages classes, with on-resistance ratings from 7 mΩ up to 1000 mΩ.
+The discrete CoolSiC™ MOSFET portfolio comes in 650 V, 1200 V, 1700 V and 2000 V voltages classes, with on-resistance ratings from 7 mΩ up to 1000 mΩ.
 CoolSiC™ trench technology enables a flexible parameter-set, which is used for implementation of application-specific features in respective product portfolios, e.g.: gate-source voltages, avalanche specification, short-circuit capability, or internal body diode rated for hard commutation.

 CoolSiC™ MOSFETs in discrete packages are ideally suited for both hard- and resonant-switching topologies like power factor correction (PFC) circuits, bi-directional topologies, and DC-DC converters or DC-AC inverters.
 An excellent immunity against unwanted parasitic turn-on effects creates a benchmark in low dynamic loss, even at zero volt turn-off voltage in bridge topologies.
 Our TO- and SMD offering comes also with Kelvin-source pins for optimized switching performance.